 Cyber risk is the potential of losing money or having an operational dysfunction to your IT system and processes resulting from an accidental or malicious security event from the inside or by a third party.
 The CSRC also has a great definition of cyber risk if you want to learn more.

 A cyber risk could be unauthorized access, a data security breach of sensitive information, a network disruption, spyware and viruses, hardware failure, or any event that damages your organization.
+This is why it’s so important to perform a cybersecurity risk assessment to get ahead of cyber risks and avoid any unsolicited actions to your business operations.

 IT Risk Assessment Components and Equation

-Four Critical Components
+The Four Critical Components Explained

 A threat is any incident (accidental or intentional) that could damage a business or cost it money and assets.